Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Abstract

 \section{Abstract}

-Motivated by Jerison-Lee identities in Cauchy-Riemann(CR) manifold on subelliptic equations, several new types of identities on CR manifold are found with the help of dimensional conservation and invariant tensors.
-These identities are used to get the rigidity result for a class of CR Lane-Emden equation in subcritical case, where rigidity means that the subelliptic equation has no other solution than some constant at least when parameters are in a certain range.
-The rigidity result also deduces the sharp Folland-Stein inequality on closed CR manifold.
-The theoretical framework for finding identities is also established, which answers the question raised up by Jerison-Lee in \cite{MR0924699}.
+In the study of the extremal for Sobolev inequality on the Heisenberg group and the Cauchy-Riemann(CR) Yamabe problem, Jerison-Lee found a three-dimensional family of differential identities for critical exponent subelliptic equation on Heisenberg group $\mathbb H^n$ by using the computer in \cite{MR0924699}.
+They wanted to know whether there is a theoretical framework that would predict the existence and the structure of such formulae.
+With the help of dimensional conservation and invariant tensors, we can answer the above question.
+For a class of subcritical exponent subelliptic equations on the CR manifold, several new types of differential identities are found.
+Then we use those identities to get the rigidity result, where rigidity means that subelliptic equations have no other solution than some constant at least when parameters are in a certain range.
+The rigidity result also deduces the sharp Folland-Stein inequality on closed CR manifolds.